scandycuz/angular-twitter/README.md

 [site]: http://www.tweetcountertweet.com/

-TweetCounterTweet is a full-stack web application that integrates with the Twitter API to automatically populate with the most favourited and retweeted interactions on Twitter.
-It utilizes AngularJS on the front-end, Ruby on Rails on the back-end, and a PostgreSQL database.
+TweetCounterTweet is a full-stack web application using AngularJS on the front-end, Ruby on Rails on the back-end, and a PostgreSQL database.
+The application integrates with the Twitter API to automatically populate with interactions between the most popular handles on Twitter.

 ## Features & Implementation